Lrrrence/PCB-temp-monitoring/README.md

 5. Plot temperature over time to visualise the experimental process.

 Functions:
- - `process_features` reads in raw data, combines with temperature measurements, and generates features.
+ - `process_data` reads in raw data, combines with temperature measurements, and generates features.
  - `test_processing.py` to see how
    peaks are found, bins are split, and FFT is calculated on a single